 If you’re a local organisation working with people who need to help applying Universal Credit get in touch with firstname.lastname@example.org for more information on how you can signpost or refer people to our service.

-Please have to hand or bring for yourself and partner (if applicable):
+When coming for a Help to Claim appointment please bring for yourself and partner (if applicable):

 - Telephone number (mobile if possible).